 Published outputs related to Leverhulme 'Border Narratives' project

-- (Forthcoming) N. Vaughan-Williams, Vernacular Border Security: Citizens' Narratives of Europe's 'Migration Crisis', under contract with Oxford University Press.
+- (2021) N. Vaughan-Williams, Vernacular Border Security: Citizens' Narratives of Europe's 'Migration Crisis' (Oxford and New York: Oxford University Press).

 - (2018) G. Lofflmann and N. Vaughan-Williams, 'Vernacular Imaginaries of European Border Security Among Citizens: From Walls to Information Management', European Journal of International Security, 3(3), pp. 382-400.